-Function Enable/ Dynamic Host Configuration Protocol (DHCP) Disable: assigns dynamic IP addresses to devices on the network.
+Function Dynamic Host Configuration Protocol (DHCP) assigns Enable/Disable: dynamic IP addresses to devices on the network.
 This protocol simplifies network management and allows new wireless devices to receive IP addresses automatically without the need to manually assign new IP addresses.
 Select Enable to allow the DAP-2690 to function as a DHCP server.

-IP Assigned From:

-Input the first IP address available for assignment on your network.
+IP Assigned Input the first IP address available for assignment on your From: network.

-The Range of Pool | Enter the number of IP addresses available for (1-254): assignment.
-IP addresses are increments of the IP address specified in the "IP Assigned From" field.
+The Range of Enter the number of IP addresses available for assignment.
+Pool (1-254): IP addresses are increments of the IP address specified in the "IP Assigned From" field.

-SubMask: All devices in the network must have the same subnet mask to communicate.
+Subnet Mask: All devices in the network must have the same subnet mask to communicate.
 Enter the submask for the network here.